-Most roadblock locations have been chosen by a supervisor to NOT allow any turnoff street or apartment entrance “escape routes” for oncoming drivers.
-This way it will be awkward, if not impossible, to make a “legal” turnaround, to not pass through the DUI checkpoint.
+Most sobriety checkpoint locations near me have been chosen by a supervisor to NOT allow any turnoff street or apartment entrance “escape routes” for oncoming drivers.
+This way it will be awkward, if not impossible, to make a “legal” turnaround, to not pass through the DUI checkpoint near me.

-The first question is typically, “Why did you try to avoid the safety checkpoint?”
+The first question is typical, “Why did you try to avoid the safety checkpoint?”
 Advise the officer that you saw what seemed to be an accident scene down the road, and did not want to be delayed.
-Then, give only your name and address, and no further statements about where you were going to or coming from.
+Then, give only your name and address, driver’s license if asked, and no further statements about where you were going to or coming from.
 Especially DON’T talk about your consumption of alcohol or drugs.
-Don’t admit ANYTHING.

 Criminal defense attorneys in GA who specialize in DUI defense know the typical DUI checkpoint locations in their area of Georgia.
 Safety checkpoints cannot be established on Interstate highways, so expect to be pulled over on artery highways that may lead to an interstate or other major roadway, like Georgia 400 in Atlanta.
 Many DUI checkpoints are set up near recreational areas like lakes and Georgia state parks.

-Atlanta-based criminal defense lawyer William “Bubba” Head started TEAMDUI.com in order to provide important information about these types of DUI checkpoint legal questions under Georgia law.
+Atlanta-based criminal defense lawyer William “Bubba” Head started TEAMDUI.com to provide important information about these types of DUI checkpoint legal questions under Georgia law.

-Mr. Head has been practicing in metro Atlanta for two and a half decades, with his main office currently at the Concourse V Building (the Queen Building) in Sandy Springs (Fulton County), and has multiple satellite office locations in Marietta and Smyrna in Cobb County, Duluth (Gwinnett County), Decatur (Dekalb County), downtown Atlanta (Fulton County), Alpharetta (Fulton County), on the east side of Atlanta in Conyers (Rockdale County), on the south side of Atlanta, in McDonough (Henry County), and further east, out GA HWY 316, in Athens (Clarke County).
-Outside of metro Atlanta, the other TEAMDUI.com regional affiliates in Valdosta, Douglas, Hinesville, Savannah, Augusta, Toccoa, Tifton, Macon, Thomasville, Blakely, Columbus, Newnan, McDonough, Carrollton, Dalton, Dahlonega, Statesboro and Atlanta provide aggressive, local criminal defense and DUI defense legal services.
+Mr. Head has been practicing in metro Atlanta for two and a half decades, with his main office currently at the Sandy Springs Office (Fulton County), and has multiple satellite office locations in Marietta and Smyrna in Cobb County, Duluth (Gwinnett County), Decatur (Dekalb County), downtown Atlanta (Fulton County), Alpharetta (Fulton County), on the east side of Atlanta in Conyers (Rockdale County), on the south side of Atlanta, in McDonough (Henry County), and further east, out GA HWY 316, in Athens (Clarke County).
+Outside of metro Atlanta, the other TEAMDUI.com regional affiliates in Valdosta, Douglas, Hinesville, Savannah, Augusta, Toccoa, Tifton, Macon, Thomasville, Blakely, Columbus, Newnan, McDonough, Carrollton, Dalton, Dahlonega, Statesboro, and Atlanta provide aggressive, local criminal defense and DUI defense legal services.
 All of these attorneys were hand-picked to be in TEAMDUI.com by Mr. Head.